allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 RDD (Resilient Distributed Dataset) is a structure where data is transparently distributed on cluster nodes.
 The only place you can access `rdd` is the driver.

-But the inner loop will be evaluated in distributed manner.
+But the inner loop will be evaluated in a distributed manner.
 RDD will be partitioned and inner loop iterates over subset of `rdd` elements on every Spark executor.

 Spark uses Java (or [Kryo](https://github.com/EsotericSoftware/kryo)) serialization to send application code from